Brand Valley Publications

 Authors: Jonas Altman and Monika Hestad

-The Little Booklet on Business Design: Curiosity to Strategy gives a short introduction to business design.
-Business Design provides entrepreneurs with the principles and tools designers use when turning their ideas into reality.
-Business Design starts with your customers’ needs, and incorporates your vision and learning from your own experiences.
-The booklet gives the reader the opportunity to map out the business idea through a step-by-step process.
-Key aspects of designing a business are explored in a fun and engaging process.
+The Little Booklet on Business Design: Curiosity to Strategy offers a playful approach to exploring the potential of your business idea.
+It builds on designers methods and provides future entrepreneurs the tools they need to turn their ideas into reality.
+Business Design starts with your customers’ needs.
+Key aspects of designing a business are explored in a fun and engaging step-by-step process.
 The process is visually and verbally presented and will be valuable for all curious entrepreneurs.

 Altman, Jonas & Hestad, Monika (2013).
 The Little Booklet on Business Design: Curiosity to Strategy.
 London: Brand Valley Publications.
 ISBN: 978-0-9574958-3-8.